Adarshvr-96/Sephora-Product-Value-Analysis/README.md

 ## 📌 About This Project
 This analysis was done using *Python (Pandas, Seaborn, Matplotlib)* in Jupyter Notebook.
 It's part of my *data analyst portfolio*, showcasing how I turn raw data into strategic insights for business and product decisions.

-> ✨ If you're a recruiter, hiring manager, or just someone who loves data — I hope you enjoyed reading this!
+>If you're a recruiter, hiring manager, or just someone who loves data — I hope you enjoyed reading this!
 Let's connect on LinkedIn or GitHub to chat more about data storytelling and analytics.

 ---

-Thanks for stopping by! 🙌